Dingy Harry is now going to respond to Bush's speech in Iraq.

 Delusional.

-This simply delusional.
+This is simply delusional.

 And it's to our benefit.

-We're gonna use this stuff.
+We've got to use this stuff.

-This I always love getting calls from San Francisco.
+Back to the phone says, San Francisco, I always love getting calls from San Francisco.

 Mark, welcome, sir.